-- (1) Unless otherwise indicated, the address for all beneficial owners in this table is 100 Congress Avenue, Suite 450, Austin, Texas 78701. - (2) The equity interests in USA Compression Holdings are indirectly owned by certain of our executive officers, an unrelated third party and R/C IV USACP Holdings, L.P., or R/C Holdings, an investment partnership affiliated with Riverstone/Carlyle Global Energy and Power Fund IV, L.P., or R/C IV.
+R/C Holdings is the record holder of approximately 97.6% of the limited liability company interests of USA Compression Holdings and is entitled to elect a majority of the members of the board of managers of USA Compression Holdings.
+R/C Holdings is an investment partnership affiliated with Riverstone/Carlyle Global Energy and Power Fund IV, L.P., or R/C IV.
 Management and control of R/C Holdings is with its general partner, which is in turn managed and controlled by its general partner, R/C Energy GP IV, LLC, an affiliate of R/C IV.
-Thus, R/C Energy GP IV, LLC exercises investment discretion and control over the units of USA Compression Holdings attributable to R/C IV.
-R/C Energy GP IV, LLC is managed by an eight-person management committee that includes Andrew W. Ward, who is a member of the board of directors of our general partner.
-Mr. Ward disclaims beneficial ownership of the units owned by USA Compression Holdings.
+R/C Energy GP IV, LLC is managed by an eight-person management committee that includes Andrew W. Ward.
 The principal business address of R/C Energy GP IV, LLC is 712 Fifth Avenue, 51st Floor, New York, New York 10019.